Petr Silaev: INTERPOL spotlight

 In a one page letter, dated 23rd October 2013, INTERPOL rejected a challenge to Russia’s use of an international wanted person alert against refugee, Petr Silaev.
 The one page response rejected Fair Trial’s application, without referring to any specific facts of the case, stating that: “there is no reason to believe that the retention of information [relating to Petr] in INTERPOL’s files would not be in compliance with INTERPOL’s rules”.
 There was no hearing before the decision was reached and there was no right of appeal against this decision.
 Fair Trials sought a reasoned decision from INTERPOL and asked for disclosure of “additional information” which it confirms was received from Russia since submission of the application.
 We also asked INTERPOL to disclose details of Russia’s use of INTERPOL alerts, including against those wanted on hooliganism charges.

-UPDATE: On 28th October 2014, Fair Trials received a letter from the Commission for the Control of INTERPOL’s Files (CCF) stating that: “the information previously provided by Russia concerning Mr Petr SILAEV [has been] deleted from INTERPOL’s files and all INTERPOL’s member countries accordingly informed”.
+However, on 28th October 2014, Fair Trials received a letter from the Commission for the Control of INTERPOL’s Files (CCF) stating that: “the information previously provided by Russia concerning Mr Petr SILAEV [has been] deleted from INTERPOL’s files and all INTERPOL’s member countries accordingly informed”.
 This confirmation comes after a sustained campaign by Fair Trials to have information regarding Petr removed from INTERPOL’s files.